RevealBi/Documentation/en/developer/web-sdk/using-the-server-sdk/providing-credentials-datasources.md

         {
             userCredential = new RVBearerTokenDataSourceCredential("fhJhbUci0mJSUzi1nIiSint....", "user@company.com");
         }
-        else if (dataSource is RVRestDataSource)
+        else if (dataSource is RVRESTDataSource)
         {
             userCredential = new RVUsernamePasswordDataSourceCredential(); // Anonymous
         }